petedavisdev/petedavis.dev/_notes/stackedit.md

  - You can keep notes in separate repos, alongside the projects they relate to.
  - Your notes can be shared depending on who has access to your repo.

 Initially I tried taking notes directly on GitHub, but it was way too laborious.
-You have to navigate to the correct repo, branch and folder, create a file (not forgetting the .md extension, switch back-and-forth between edit and preview to see your formatting and write a commit message every time you want to save!
+You have to navigate to the correct repo, branch and folder, create a file (not forgetting the .md extension), switch back-and-forth between edit and preview to see your formatting and write a commit message every time you want to save!

 ## StackEdit to the rescue!